Farming, food and yam: language and cultural practices among Ikaan speakers

 Most data is accessible to registered users, but some resources have restricted access because of conflict within the community or because they contain personal biographical data.

-In summary, the deposit contains the following materials:
+In summary, the collection contains the following materials:

 - materials with a linguistic focus